pts/pts-quote/README.txt

   assembly (see quote3.pas in the pts-quote repository), then it was ported to A86 assembly (see quote6.8) to make the executable program size smaller by removing the .exe header and the Turbo Pascal 7.0 runtime library.
-* For the 2022 updates, some the A86 source code (.8 files) was ported to NASM (.nasm files), because of the simplicity and versatilitiy of the NASM assembly languange and the good native availability of free assemblers (NASM and Yasm) on modern systems.
+* For the 2022 updates, some of the A86 source code (.8 files) was ported to NASM (.nasm files), because of the simplicity and versatilitiy of the NASM assembly languange and the good native availability of free assemblers (NASM and Yasm) on modern systems.
 The source code works with old and new